TrioGrenobleImt/MERN-BoilerPlate/README.md

 $ pnpm run dev
 ```

 Go to the URL displayed in your console.
 And there you have it, a secure authentication application.

 ## Unit Tests

-Navigate to the `server` directory, make sure your server is turned off, and run the following command:
+🧪 Navigate to the `server` directory, make sure your server is turned off, and run the following command:

 ```shell
 $ pnpm run test
 ```

 Unit tests should run one by one.
 If you want full coverage, run the following command:

 ```shell
 $ pnpm run coverage
 ```

 Your coverage report should be located in the `coverage` directory of the server.
 Don't forget to restart your backend after running tests.

 ## Features

+🚀 **Features:**

 - 📜 **Log Management**: Track app usage for better maintenance and analysis.
 - 👥 **User CRUD**: Manage users with create, read, update, and delete operations.